The Voice (Australian TV series): Season 13 (2024)

 In February 2024, it was announced that Guy Sebastian would return as a coach for the thirteenth series.
 Meanwhile, Rita Ora, Jessica Mauboy, and Jason Derulo were replaced by LeAnn Rimes, Kate Miller-Heidke, and Adam Lambert.
 Sonia Kruger returned as host.
 A new twist in the blind auditions occurred this season with the Ultimate Block.
 The feature blocks all other turned coaches, defaulting the artist to the blocker's team.
 Similar to the previous three seasons, the winner was determined by a viewer poll, with Reuben De Melo of Team LeAnn being declared the winner.

 Season 14 (2025)

 In January 2025, Channel 7 announced the judging panel for the fourteenth season, which Sky News Australia described as a "mass red chair exodus".
 Miller-Heidke was announced to return for her second consecutive season, and Keating was announced to return after a nine-year hiatus, replacing Lambert.
 Former The Voice Kids UK coach Melanie C and Richard Marx were announced as new coaches, following the departures of Rimes and Sebastian.
 Kruger returned as host.
 Similar to the previous four seasons, the winner was determined by a viewer poll, with Alyssa Delpopolo of Team Kate being declared the winner.

+Season 15 (2026)

+In October 2025, the series was renewed for a fifteenth season with Miller-Heidke, Keating, Marx, and Melanie C returning as coaches from the previous season.
+This is the third time in the history of the show, after the ninth and eleventh seasons, that all coaches from the previous season returned for the following season.
+On 8 June 2026, it was announced that Tones and I will debut as a fifth coach, being the first time in the show's history that there were more than four coaches.
+However, Tones was not featured as a main coach.
+She instead acted as a secret backstage coach operating entirely from a private, off-stage studio, where she gathers eliminated artists from the blind auditions of her choice to mentor on her team with some new songs before sending them back out for another blind audition.
+Similar to the previous five seasons, the winner was determined by a viewer poll, with Yung Milla of Team Melanie C being declared the winner.